UNIVERSITY UNITARIAN CHURCH

 • These are not discussion groups.
 Rather, they invite personal reflections offered from the heart, and are met with deep listening rather than immediate response.
 Reflection groups develop the capacity to be present with open acceptance, refraining from cross-talk, critique, offering advice, or trying to identify and fix a problem.
 Agreements on engagement are held in covenant among group members, who may choose to mutually amend their chosen practices any time.

 • These are not book groups.
-While a book will be used to provide a common foundation for personal reflection and introspective spiritual practice, the content will not be reviewed and evaluated as a group.
+While a book will be used to provide a common foundation for personal reflection and exercises in spiritual practice, the content will not be reviewed and evaluated as a group.
 Reading, contemplation and preparation is expected in advance of each meeting.
-During the gathering, participants will allow reflections to emerge through spiritual practices such as Lectio Divina and periods of silent introspection.
+During the gathering, participants will allow reflections to emerge through spiritual practices described above.
 Facilitators will guide these practices and offer reflection questions to invite sharing.
-Journaling (writing, art, music) is an important aspect of this program.

 Need help with your application or have other questions?
 Contact Janine Larsen, UUC Director of Ministries.